tomgross/homebrew-hgprompt/README.md

 # homebrew-hgprompt

-A tap for the Mercurial bash script
+A tap for the Mercurial bash prompt

+## Install

+brew install